 M.A.
-ABLE students should take HD 298 Assessment of Experience in their first semester at Pacific Oaks.
+ABLE students must take HD 298 Assessment of Experience in their first semester of enrollment following provisional admission at Pacific Oaks.
 Successful completion of HD 298 Assessment of Experience is required before registering for further course work.

 M.A.
 ABLE students follow curriculum requirements for the M.A. degrees, programs, and specializations in which they are enrolled.